Dr Jacob Blakesley

 I formerly co-supervised Gritiya Rattanakantadilok’s thesis: Translating The Tale of Khun Chang Khun Phaen: representations of culture, gender and Buddhism, https://grad.psu.ac.th/en/faculty-staff/lecturer.html?tid=3154

 - Co-Director, Leeds Centre for Dante Studies

 - Grant Advisor

-I research and teach topics in literary translation, world literature, Italian literature, and the sociology of literature and translation.
+I research and teach topics in literary translation, comparative and world literature, sociology of literature and translation, and Italian literature.

 My first book, Modern Italian Poets: Translators of the Impossible, was published by the University of Toronto Press in 2014. https://www.amazon.co.uk/Modern-Italian-Poets-Translators-Impossible/dp/144264642X/ref=sr_1_2?keywords=Jacob+blakesley&qid=1580819842&sr=8-2.

 Following my Leverhulme Early Career Fellowship (2014-2017), I published a second monograph, A sociological approach to poetry translation: modern European poet-translators (Routledge, 2018). https://www.routledge.com/A-Sociological-Approach-to-Poetry-Translation-Modern-European-Poet-Translators/Blakesley/p/book/9781138616035.

 I edited the volume, Sociologies of poetry translation: emerging perspectives (Bloomsbury, 2018). https://www.bloomsbury.com/uk/sociologies-of-poetry-translation-9781350043268/.